 There are times dogs will know contamination issues with their food before we know.
 They sense it and they smell it.

 Subscribe to receive direct notification about dog food recalls and add your name to the Dog Food Advisory list to be alerted every time there is a pet food recall.
 Even if you don’t use that brand of dog food, you may have family members, neighbors, co-workers who do.
-The below link reveals dog food recalls and the severity of issues and what the recall is for whether contamination from mold, bugs, Salmonella.
+The Dog Food Advisor website reveals dog food recalls and the severity of issues and what the recall is for whether contamination from mold, bugs, Salmonella.
 This site also lets you provide your information to be emailed updates.
 Historical recalls are also shown.

 We want to help keep pet parents informed.
 Therefore, when we see headlines titled “FDA Warning: Store-Bought ‘Bone Treats’ Could Kill Your Dog” we share the information with our clients who bring bone treats into Happy Pets for their dogs.
 We also post it on social media and hope the message is shared to help others.
 Read about the bone treats recall here.